chainbound/mevboost-relay-api/README.md

 ## Contributions

 Contributions are welcome and encouraged.
-Just open an issue on Github or submit a PR.
+Please open an issue or submit a pull request.